ROCm/rocSHMEM/docs/install.rst

 .. note::

-  While using an alternative MPI implementation for the RO backend may be possible (when the MPI implementation is thread-safe, and supports GPU buffers), the only supported and tested configuration is when using Open MPI and UCX (see :ref:`install-dependencies`).
+  The only supported and tested configuration for the RO backend is when using Open MPI and UCX with a CX7 Infiniband adapter (see :ref:`install-dependencies`).
+Using other configurations may be possible (notably when the MPI implementation is thread-safe and supports GPU buffers) but is considered experimental.

 IPC only backend build